buildwithaura/aura-legacy/app/manual/Extensions.md

 (Todo: insert a note here about to configure which extensions are loaded)

-## Sinatra::MultiView
+## Sinatra::MultiRenderExt

-Aura includes a plugin Sinatra::MultiView which is built on top of Sinatra's `render` system.
+Aura includes a plugin Sinatra::MultiRenderExt which is built on top of Sinatra's `render` system.

 Using the `show()` helper (instead of `render`) will search all